IndexBus Overview

 • Spin-wait or backoff wait strategies configurable per deployment

+See Benchmarking for methodology and public baseline interpretation.
 See Performance Tuning for operational guidance.

 Deeper Technical Sources